revgrid/revgrid/etc/revgrid.api.md

     getColumnProperties(activeColumnIndex: number): ColumnSettings | undefined;
     // (undocumented)
     getColumnScrollableLeft(activeIndex: number): number;
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag getData(): readonly DataServer.DataRow[];
     // (undocumented)
     getFocusedViewCell(useAllCells: boolean): ViewCell<BCS, SC> | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration